4 ways to tell if a stock is undervalued

 Identifying undervalued stocks isn’t easy and ultimately involves making more accurate predictions of the future than the market.
 Many people have tried and failed at picking individual stocks that will outperform the market.
 Another approach is to buy an S&P 500 index fund that will give you access to a diversified portfolio of the top U.S. stocks at a low cost.
 Most professional investors fail to beat this benchmark over the long term.

 But if you do decide to go bargain hunting, focus on a company’s valuation ratios, what company insiders are doing and whether smart investors are picking up the shares.
 It’s a good idea to check the 52-week low list if you’re looking for a place to get started.
-Always remember that your success as an investor will depend on the future success of the companies you’re investing in.
+If you’re successful, you could end up picking one of the best performing stocks on the market while it’s still a diamond in the rough — and long before other investors start buying in and driving up the price.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.